LaurentVeyssier/CarND-Traffic-Sign-Classifier/README.md

 ## Loading the dataset

 The zip archive contains 3 pickle files with training, validation and test RGB images, all 32x32 pixels.
 The zip file also contains a CSV file (signnames.csv) with the first column containing the class ID (an integer spanning 0-42), and the second column containing a descriptive name of the sign.
-Here are the first 4 rows:
+Here are the first 5 rows:

 ![](asset/classnames.png)

 ## Data augmentation

 The provided train dataset is highly unbalanced between classes.
 A few classes have large number of samples when many others have a limited amount only.
-This is a proven for the training phase and data augmentation is necessary to rebalance the data representation.
+This is a problem for the training phase and data augmentation is necessary to rebalance class distribution.

 Data augmentation is performed in several steps towards achieving a minimum number of samples in under-represented classes.
 This threshold is set at 1000 images or 1500 images.
 A threshold of 1000 images minimum per class results into 16,891 new images from the data augmentation steps bringing the dataset from 34,800 up to 51,700 images (+50%).